 - You’ll be helping us to train better driving instructors.
 This will in turn raise the standards of driving tuition and driving in the UK.

-We make no secret about the fact we use trainee driving instructors.
-We will always notify a pupil when they book lessons with a driving instructor who holds a trainee licence.
-We will also give them the option to learn with ADI instead, if one is available in their area.
+When you book driving lessons with us, we will notify you if your local instructor holds a trainee licence.
+We will also give you the option to learn with ADI instead, if one is available in your area.

 Ultimately, what matters most is that you take lessons with a quality driving school.
 Our pupils pass their practical driving tests in 17 hours less than the DVSA national average.
 This means that people who learn with How-2-Drive save money by taking fewer lessons.
 Top-drawer driving tuition from our qualified or fully supported trainee instructors will help you pass your test sooner and set you up for a lifetime of safe driving.